Teenlife

 A female teenager cheers after winning a competition for high school students

 One of the best ways to make your high school resume stand out is to participate in and/or win a student competition.
-It's no secret that contests, competitions and awards programs look great to college admissions officials.
-However, competitions for high school students can also bring all sorts of other benefits, including scholarships, trophies, recognition and even cash prizes.
-For this reason, it's important to consider entering a few student competitions as you go through high school.
+It's no secret that contests, competitions, and awards programs look great to college admissions officials.

-Be sure and pay attention to the criteria and eligibility requirements of each student competition listed below.
-Many of them have deadlines that either vary by region or are quickly approaching.
-Some may have even already passed.
-However, most of the competitions for high school students that are listed here are annual contests, so we encourage you to bookmark this page and check back in on the contents that interest you as they release new dates and requirements.
+Pay attention to the criteria and eligibility requirements of each student competition listed below.
+Many of them have deadlines that either vary by region or are scattered throughout the calendar year.
+Most contests we've listed here happen annually, so we encourage you to bookmark this page and check back in on the contents that interest you as they release new dates and requirements.

 Start exploring the world of student competitions with the options below -- and best of luck!

-For more college admissions info, check out TeenLife's brand new 2022 Guide to College Admissions.
+For more college admissions info, check out TeenLife's 2022 Guide to College Admissions.
 Featuring more than a dozen articles from college pros and admissions experts, this new TeenLife guide is the perfect resource for tackling college admissions head on.
 Download it for free today

 Arts Competitions for High School Students